- Residence Hall Director

 - RAs must be in good disciplinary standing with the University and the Department

-- Under extremely rare circumstances, the Associate Director of Residence Life may approve exceptions to the above qualifications
+- Under extremely rare circumstances, the Assistant Director of Residence Life may approve exceptions to the above qualifications

 What is an RA?